tpsnugget/yelpCamp/readme.md

 # Version 7: Colt Steele's Web Dev Bootcamp, Section 30, Chapter 303
 # YelpCamp: Data Persistence
    - Created a yelp_camp db and connected it to our App

+# Version 8: Colt Steele's Web Dev Bootcamp, Section 30, Chapter 305
+# YelpCamp: Campground Show Page Part 1 and 2
+   Restful Routes
+      Index Route    /campgrounds      GET   Show all campgrounds New Route      /campgrounds/new  GET   Displays for to make a new campground Create Route   /campgrounds      POST  Add a new campground to the db Show Route     /campgrounds/:id  GET   Shows info about one campground